 About the Author

 James Stockmal is a lead instructor for the “Mastering Agile Organizational Design Certification” Program.
 He is the owner of SK Partners, an independent management consultancy licensed in Washington, D.C. with over 30 years of experience in designing and developing organizations across a wide spectrum of industries including banking, manufacturing, pharmaceuticals, and consultancies.
-Jim is the immediate Past President of the Association for Strategic Planning.
+Jim is the immediate Past President of the International Association for Strategy Professionals.

 The Mastering Agile Organization Design Program